xpressrazor/dotfiles/README.md

 envycontrol -s hybrid
 ```

 # If you want to replicate all the packages of current system.
-Go to sway directory and run the update packages script.
+Go to sway directory and run the update_installed_package_list script.
 That script will update packages from current setup in the text file.
 I have added code to remove yay and yay-debug from the list of packages.
 You can modify this file to not include some of the packages from current system too.